 7. Origin of Enkidu

-In his pursuit to find Utnapishtim, at a point in his journey, Gilgamesh ended up at the gates of underworld.
-This is where he met Siduri – a tavern keeper of the underworld.
-The different iteration of the epic give varied account of the interaction between Siduri and Gilgamesh.
-Also known as the goddess of wine-making and brewing, Siduri is rather alarmed when Gilgamesh threatens to smash the tavern into pieces if she doesn’t help him in his quest.
+In his pursuit of Utnapishtim, at one point on his journey, Gilgamesh ended up at the gates of the underworld.
+This is where he met Siduri, a tavern-keeper in the underworld.
+Different versions of the epic give different accounts of the interaction between Siduri and Gilgamesh.
+Also known as the goddess of winemaking and brewing, Siduri is rather alarmed when Gilgamesh threatens to smash the tavern into pieces if she doesn’t help him in his quest.

-In the beginning, Siduri tries her best to talk him out of his search for eternity – a quest that she only considered, to say in terms of modern euphemism, a ‘Fool’s Gold’.
-Ultimately, she does usher him on the whereabouts of Urshanabi, the boatman, whose help was essential for him to succeed in his search.
+In the beginning, Siduri tries her best to talk Gilgamesh out of his search for eternal life, a quest that she considered a fool’s errand.
+Ultimately, she sends him to Urshanabi, the boatman, whose help was essential for him to succeed in his search.